-High crude oil and gasoline prices since autumn 2005 have led to increased interest in the U.S. fuel supply.
+High crude oil and gasoline prices over the past few years have led to increased interest in the U.S. fuel supply.
 Recent congressional interest has focused on alternatives to petroleum, ways to improve the efficiency of the U.S. transportation sector, and ways to improve the stability and security of the petroleum supply and refining sectors.
-High global oil prices (spurred by high demand), a transition from winter to summer gasoline, and the phase-out of the gasoline additive MTBE have pushed U.S. gasoline pump prices to historic highs.
+In spring 2006, high oil global oil prices (spurred by high demand) and refinery constraints in the domestic gasoline supply pushed U.S. gasoline pump prices to historic highs.
+In fall 2006 and winter 2007, gasoline prices eased somewhat, but in spring 2007 returned to those highs, where they have remained.

 Key components of federal policies to reduce fuel consumption include the promotion of alternatives to petroleum fuels and the promotion of more efficient vehicles.
-This report provides an overview of current issues surrounding alternative fuels and advanced technology vehicles - issues discussed in further detail in other CRS reports referred to in each section.
+This report provides an overview of current issues surrounding alternative fuels and advanced technology vehicles-issues discussed in further detail in other CRS reports referred to in each section.